robinyUArizona/AML-Fraud-Detection/README.md

 	- Downloaded data from kaggle and insert or upload the data to the MongoDB database (Atlas)

 #### Logger and Exceptions setup
-- Create directories for logger and exception
-The logger and exception will be imported throughout the projects from here
+- Create directories for logger and exception: The logger and exception will be imported from here throughout the projects
 	- aml_fraud_detector
 		- logger
 			- __init__.py -> logger related codes